rectorphp/rector/docs/auto_import_names.md

 # Auto Import Names

-Rector works with all class names as fully qualified by default, so it know the exact types.
+Rector works with all class names as fully qualified by default, so it knows the exact types.
 In most coding standard, that's not desired behavior, because short version with `use` statement is preferred:

 ```diff
 -$object = new \App\Some\Namespace\SomeClass();